catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

 **History**

 Bash keeps the command history in the file `.bash_history` in your home directory.
 It can be viewed using `history | less`.
-An *history expansion* can be used.
+And *history expansion* can be used.

 **`<cmd: history;>`**